 And that didn’t even include the requisite rom-com scene involving a race to the airport to profess one’s love.
 More groans.

-This is probably one of my least favorite Alix movies.
+This was probably one of my least favorite Alix movies.

-The gay theme just seems to be out of place in the heavily political setting.
-It’s hard to feel for the central characters when the movie doesn’t really establish much of their love story.
-They just seem to be two confused people in need of a fuck buddy.
-Sid Lucero gives a powerful performance that sadly is not matched by Cogie Domingo.
+The gay theme just seemed to be out of place in the heavily political setting.
+It was hard to feel for the central characters when the movie didn’t really establish much of their love story.
+They just seemed to be two confused people in need of a fuck buddy.
+Sid Lucero gave a powerful performance that sadly wasn’t matched by Cogie Domingo.

-They find love in a hopeless place.
+They found love in a hopeless place.
 So what?

 The movie, the characters, and the storyline were all completely despicable.
 It was hard to root for anyone in this awful movie because the characters probably weren’t written to make clear judgements.

 Don’t get me started on the horrendous non-acting of Richard Gutierrez.
 Stupid decisions were made, improbable outcomes happened, and then the movie had the gall to fast-forward two years later where the characters simply forgot everything that happened and lived happily ever after.
 “Hey, you made out with my sister but that’s okay since we all have green cards now.
 Let’s fix our relationship and forget everything.
 Call me maybe?”

 You would definitely want to take a long cold shower to remove this much filth from your mind.

 I considered this movie as one of the worst of 2010.
 After another viewing, I realized that it wasn’t so bad after all and it did have its genuine warmth and charm.